blakemcbride/TECOC/README.md

 ### TECOC

-The original versions of Teco were written in the machine languages of the machines it operated on.
-As newer machines and editor arose, teco fell into increasing disuse and obscurity.
+The original versions of Teco were written in the machine languages of the machines they operated on.
+As newer machines and editors arose, teco fell into increasing disuse and obscurity.

 In the early '80's Pete Siemsen, a long-time teco user, created a